gurnec/btcrecover/TUTORIAL.md

     Password found: 'btcr-????-??????'
     HTML encoded:   'btcr-&#1090;&#1077;&#1089;&#1090;-&#1087;&#1072;&#1088;&#1086;&#1083;&#1100;'

 As you can see, the Windows command prompt was incapable of rendering some of the characters (and they were replaced with `?` characters).
 To view the password that was found, copy and paste the `HTML encoded` line into a text file, and save it with a name that ends with `.html` instead of the usual `.txt`.
-Double-click the new `.html` file and it will open in your web browser and display the correct password:
+Double-click the new `.html` file and it will open in your web browser to display the correct password:

     HTML encoded: 'btcr-тест-пароль'